-->

 This course teaches you basic narrative structure and literary theory as it applies to storytelling.
 We focus mostly on short-form work, as it’s through doing shorter pieces that you refine your skills and prove your mettle to potential employers and publishers.

-SEQA 277: Digital Coloring and Lettering Applications for Comics
+SEQA 277: Digital Coloring and Lettering

 This course teaches you how to color comics digitally – not only the technical side, but how to really draw with color and how to use color as a storytelling element.
 You also learn digital lettering.
 Bad lettering is the easiest way for an editor to spot amateurish work, and this course will help you avoid that stumbling block.